Read your latest personalised notifications

-Narziev Bakhodir, Uzbekistan: “Presenting my abstract at the Heart Failure congress gave me great opportunity to record my research results.
-It helped to feel confident.
-I guess that, to be one of the participants in the congress Heart Failure is realizing my hopes to reach a great audience and exchange ideas with experienced young investigators.”
+Narziev Bakhodir, Uzbekistan: “Presenting my abstract at the Heart Failure Congress gave me a great opportunity to record my research results.
+It helped me feel confident.
+Being one of the participants in the Heart Failure Congress helped me realize my hopes of reaching a great audience and exchanging ideas with experienced young investigators.”

-Dr. Justo Sandino, Spain: “Presenting an abstract at the Heart Failure congress is a win-win situation.
-It represents an opportunity to put out there some fresh and innovative ideas to increase our knowledge in our area of study.
-Likewise, it’s a marvellous channel for us young investigators to get experience and also represents a great honour to present our findings and ideas at this prestigious congress.”
+Dr. Justo Sandino, Spain: “Presenting an abstract at the Heart Failure Congress is a win-win situation.
+It represents an opportunity to put out fresh, innovative ideas that increase our knowledge in our area of study.
+Likewise, it’s a marvellous channel for us young investigators to get experience; it is a great honour to present our findings and ideas at this prestigious congress.”

-Mr Alwin Zweerink, Netherlands: “For me, a relative greenhorn PhD student, the Heart Failure congress means an opportunity to present my very first results.
-I am accepted for moderated poster presentation with a window of 5 minutes of presentation.
-Considering the magnitude of the congress I hope to reach a great audience and expect a critical appraisal of my work.
-Furthermore I hope the presentation will attract other investigators of my research topic (Cardiac Resynchronization Therapy) to exchange thoughts with.
-From there new ideas and collaborations can arise.”
+Mr. Alwin Zweerink, Netherlands: “For me, a relative greenhorn PhD student, the Heart Failure Congress means an opportunity to present my very first results.
+I was accepted to make a five-minute, moderated poster presentation.
+Considering the magnitude of the congress, I hope to reach a great audience and expect a critical appraisal of my work.
+Furthermore, I hope the presentation will attract other investigators of my research topic (cardiac resynchronization therapy) with whom I can exchange thoughts.
+From there, new ideas and collaborations can arise.”

-Miss Ariana Eloisa Foinquinos Marin, Germany: "The biggest benefit of presenting my abstract at the Heart Failure congress is getting exposed to constructive discussions with an international and interdisciplinary panel.
-It is the perfect opportunity to get the input of experts, to exchange ideas with other young investigators and to network with possible cooperation partners that can contribute to the outcome of my project."
+Miss Ariana Eloisa Foinquinos Marin, Germany: "The biggest benefit of presenting my abstract at the Heart Failure Congress is getting exposed to constructive discussions with an international and interdisciplinary panel.
+It is the perfect opportunity to get the input of experts, to exchange ideas with other young investigators and to network with possible cooperative partners who can contribute to the outcome of my project."

-Dr Irina Vishnevskaya, Ukraine: "The biggest benefit of presenting an abstract at the Heart Failure congress is to be a part of the scientific world, to gain experience by communicating with colleagues from different countries and to improve my potential as a young doctor and scientist.
-There are opportunities to learn the latest trends in the management of patients with heart failure, and then to successfully implement it in my routine practice.
-Presentation of my research results at this significant congress gives me confidence and helps me to understand that I'm heading in the right direction."
+Dr. Irina Vishnevskaya, Ukraine: "The biggest benefit of presenting an abstract at the Heart Failure Congress is to be a part of the scientific world, to gain experience by communicating with colleagues from different countries and to improve my potential as a young doctor and scientist.
+There are opportunities to learn the latest trends in management of patients with heart failure, and then to successfully implement them into my practice routine.
+Presentation of my research results at this significant congress gives me confidence and helps me understand that I'm heading in the right direction."

-Highlights the most relevant issues in the diagnosis, management and treatment of cardiovascular diseases.
+Highlights the most relevant issues in the diagnosis, management and treatment of cardiovascular disease.

-Register as early as possible to take advantage of the best rates.
+Register early as possible to take advantage of best rates.

 The HFA is offering travel grants to abstract submitters around the world who have little or no access to funding or difficulties in obtaining financial assistance.